About conventional colon surgery:

 A laparoscope is a telescope designed for medical use.
-It is connected to a high intensity light and a high-resolution television camera so that the surgeon can see what is happening inside of you.
-The laparoscope is put into the abdominal cavity through a hollow tube and the image of the inside of your abdomen is seen on the television screen.
+It is connected to a high intensity light and a high-resolution monitor.
+In order for the surgeon to see inside your abdomen, a hollow tube (port) is placed through your abdominal wall, and the laparoscope is inserted into the port.
+The image of the inside of your abdomen is then seen on the monitor.
 In most cases, this procedure (operation) will be able to diagnose or help discover what the abdominal problem is.

 Laparoscopy has a role in the diagnosis of both acute and chronic abdominal pain.
 There are many causes of abdominal pain.
 Some of these causes include appendicitis, adhesions or intra-abdominal scar tissue, pelvic infections, endometriosis, abdominal bleeding and, less frequently, cancer.
 It is used in patients with irritable bowel disease to exclude other causes of abdominal pain.
 Surgeons can often diagnose the cause of the abdominal pain and, during the same procedure, correct the problem.

 A patient may have a lump (mass or tumor), which can be felt by the doctor, the patient, or seen on an X-ray.
 Most masses require a definitive diagnosis before appropriate therapy or treatment can be recommended.
 Laparoscopy is one of the techniques available to your physician to look directly at the mass and obtain tissue to discover the diagnosis.